collapsed-stacks/startups/questions/3139/how-can-my-remote-teams-share-passwords.md

 - tagged: `tech-company`, `project-management`, `remote`
 - score: 5

-<p>I am working online with a group of people on certain internet based projects.</p>
+I am working online with a group of people on certain internet based projects.

-<p>This means we have made a ton of profiles in different sites and we need to all have access to the passwords and credentials for each profile.</p>
+This means we have made a ton of profiles in different sites and we need to all have access to the passwords and credentials for each profile.

-<p>What is the best way for us to share passwords with each other?
-Many companies seem to use Word documents or text files, but I'd prefer some way of them being a bit more secure than that.</p>
+What is the best way for us to share passwords with each other?
+Many companies seem to use Word documents or text files, but I'd prefer some way of them being a bit more secure than that.

 ## Answer 3141